Skip to content

 Download Now: Microsoft Teams Governance Planning

-Screenshot - Microsoft Teams Best Practices - Channel breakdown
+Microsoft Teams Best Practices Channel breakdown

 Image: Naming teams and ordering channels.